grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [X] Is the moon pool thing where they mate with the Gnat right?
 Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
 Or does the Prospect run slightly pressurized in general as a safety measure?
 	* No, it would flood at 2 atmospheres (bottom of the boat) see: https://www.quora.com/What-is-the-air-pressure-in-a-submarine
 * [ ] find and remove 'inches' and 'feet' references
+* [ ] Make sure you don't have the throttle/rudder seat control the dive planes anywhere
 * [ ] make sure you are consistent about 'explosive mines' 'explosive warheads' 'magnetic explosives' etc
 * [X] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
 * [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize